whilo/datsys/README.md

 The schema file is located in `resources/schema.edn`.
 The data in this file is a [conformity](https://github.com/rkneufeld/conformity) spec, so you can continue to use this same file for all your migrations.
-If you want to see how these migrations are hooked up, take a look at the `catalysis.datomic/Datomic` component.
+If you want to see how these migrations are hooked up, take a look at the `dat.sys.datomic/Datomic` component.

 There's also some seed data in `resources/test-data.edn` for you to play with.

 ### Front end components

-The main namespace for the client is `catalysis.client.app`.
+The main namespace for the client is `dat.sys.client.app`.
 This is where everything hooks together.
 We may eventually set up Stuart Sierra's component here as well, but for now, think of this as your system bootstrap process.

-Views are in `catalysis.client.views`, and you'll note that the `main` function there is hooked up at the end of the `app` namespace.
+Views are in `dat.sys.client.views`, and you'll note that the `main` function there is hooked up at the end of the `app` namespace.
 This is where you write your view code.

 This view code is written in a combination of [Reagent](https://github.com/reagent-project/reagent) and Posh, upon which [Datview](src/datview/README.md) is based, and there's a lot to learn for each of these.